Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In the quiet town of Vowinckel, Pennsylvania, dispute isn’t common — but when it arises within families, it cuts deeper.
 The Reilly family, owners of a 120-acre dairy farm passed down for three generations, found themselves at an impasse that required arbitration to settle.

-Background: The disagreement began in March 2023 between siblings Michael and Sarah Reilly.
+Background: The disagreement began in March 2023 between siblings Michael and the claimant.
 After their father’s unexpected passing in late 2022, the siblings inherited the farm jointly.
 Michael, 45, wanted to continue operating the dairy business, investing nearly $150,000 annually to maintain livestock and equipment.
 Sarah, 42, living in Pittsburgh, wished to sell the farm and split the proceeds to invest in her growing home renovation business.

 Over several months, attempts at mediation failed.
 The disagreement centered on the farm’s valuation and how to compensate the sibling who would surrender control.
 Michael argued the farm was worth $800,000 based on recent operational improvements, while Sarah cited a $650,000 appraisal from a local real estate agent.